-[Employer name] is also required to make additional contributions to cover the contribution tax payable on the contributions referred to above.
+[Employer name] is also required to make additional contributions to cover the contributions tax payable on components 2 and 3 referred to above.

 Employees are also required to makes member contributions to the Fund.
 As such, assets accumulate in the Fund to meet member benefits, as defined in the Trust Deed, as they accrue.